nmcguinness/L8---OOP---Module-Content/notes/shared/cheat sheets/cheatsheet_junit_asserts_by_parameter_type.md

 # JUnit Cheatsheet — by Parameter Type

 > Goal: help students decide **what tests & asserts** to write for a method’s parameters so they hit the usual edge‑cases and validation paths.
-> Copy the templates and swap in your method names.

 ---